What Qualifies as an Ocular Emergency?

 While this is a lengthy list of ocular emergencies, it’s also important that you use your best judgement when it comes to ocular emergencies.
 Many, if not all, optometrists would much rather have you come in and be able to tell you there’s nothing to worry about than have you wait and end up with irreversible damage to your eyes or vision!

 If you have an ocular emergency, try to make it to your optometrist rather than heading to a standard emergency room.
 Many optometry offices will try to accommodate you if you experience these symptoms.
-A medical emergency room, however, isn’t always equipped or able to deal with ocular emergencies.
+A medical emergency room isn’t always equipped or able to deal with ocular emergencies.

-At the office of Dr. Miller & Dr. Tilis Family Optometry, we see ocular emergency patients on a walk-in basis on Thursdays and will work you in on other days.
-Don’t risk your sight or eye health, if you are having an ocular emergency, come see us!
+At the office of Dr. Miller & Dr. Tilis Family Optometry, we will get you into our schedule as quickly as possible for emergencies.
+Don’t risk your sight or eye health– if you are having an ocular emergency, come see us!